 As the new year ushers in, it’s time to revisit The New York Department of Labor's amendments to increase the salary basis threshold for exempt employees.
-Those amendments went into effect last year on December 31, 2016.

 If this all sounds confusing, it’s because it is.
 But don’t worry — Justworks is here to help.
-Read on to learn more on exempt vs non-exempt employee classifications, how the salary regulations will impact the year to come.
+Read on to learn more on exempt vs non-exempt employee classifications, and how the salary regulations will impact the year to come.

 First, Let’s Review: Exempt and Non-Exempt